 State Program of Rare Diseases

-In 2014-2015, 4 new medicines, 7 new nosologies and physiotherapy services of hemophilic infections has been added to the State Program of Rare Diseases.
+In 2014-2015, 4 new medicines, 7 new diseases and physiotherapy services of hemophilic infections has been added to the State Program of Rare Diseases.

 Since 1st June, 2017 the Ministry of Labour, Health and Social Affairs of Georgia within the Referral Service State Program provides patients suffering from one of the severe disease - Idiopathic Pulmonary Fibrosis with medicine Pirfenidone (Esbriet).
+From January 1, 2019, the purchase of medicines is fully covered within the framework of the state program on rare diseases.

 Mental Health State Program

 In 2018, the State budget of the Mental Health Program has been increased by 5 million and comprised 21 million in total.

 Financing of community-based services has been increased.
 In particular, 54% of the budget resources has been directed to community-based services.
-The budget of the community-based mental health services was determined in accordance with the number of population in bounded area and throughout the country 11 community-based mobile teams will be financed (last year only 3 mobile teams were financed).
-The budget for each mobile team is also increased and as a result, more beneficiaries will be able to use the mental health services in Tbilisi and in the regions as well.
+The budget of the community-based mental health services was determined in accordance with the number of population in bounded area, also throughout the country 11 community-based mobile teams were involved in the program (in 2017 only 3 mobile teams were financed).
+The budget for each mobile team was increased and as a result, more beneficiaries were able to use the mental health services in Tbilisi and in the regions as well.

 Under the new financial conditions, balance between the community and hospital services is 40-60%, which is defined by the Strategic Development Plan for Mental Health 2015-2020.